-Thanks to its high fiber content, pineapple is an ideal addition to relieve constipation and achieve greater regularity.
+Thanks to its high fiber contents, pineapple helps relieve constipation and achieve greater regularity.
 Plus, you can combine it with other digestive fruits for extra help!

 The great properties of pineapple

-- Firstly, it is ideal to burn fats and for this reason, it is recommended for people suffering from obesity, excess weight and cellulitis.
+- Firstly, it’s ideal for fat burning.
+For this reason, it’s recommended for people suffering from obesity, excess weight, and cellulitis.

-- As a powerful anti-inflammatory, it is very good for patients with arthritis or gout.
+- As a powerful anti-inflammatory, it’s very good for patients with arthritis or gout.

-- Pineapple is also a diuretic thanks to its potassium content.
-It helps to eliminate bloating as well as purifying and detoxing the body.
+- Pineapple is also a diuretic due to its potassium contents.
+It helps eliminate bloating and purifies and detoxifies the body.

 - It strengthens the immune system.

-- Pineapple promotes the absorption of iron (it is highly recommended for people with anemia).
+- Pineapple promotes the absorption of iron (it’s highly recommended for people with anemia).

 - It has an anticoagulant effect (it prevents the formation of blood clots and circulatory problems).

-- Pineapple also regulates blood pressure (especially when we suffer from hypertension), fights colds and reduces the symptoms of rheumatism.
+- Pineapple also regulates blood pressure (especially in people with hypertension), fights colds, and reduces the symptoms of rheumatism.

 The benefits of pineapple for constipation

-On the other hand, you can drink pineapple juice, as long as it is natural (industrial juices don’t count because they contain added preservatives and sugar).
+In addition, you can drink pineapple juice as long as it’s natural (industrial juices don’t count because they contain added preservatives and sugar).

 A glass of this juice (250 ml) provides 0.5 grams of fiber.
-So, if the constipation is acute, it is advisable to drink 8 glasses (approximately a liter and a half) in one day.
+So, if the constipation is acute, it’s advisable to drink 8 glasses (approximately a liter and a half) in one day.

-In the case of children, it is recommended to dilute half a glass of juice with half a glass of water.
-It is always convenient to have a juicer at home so that you can prepare it and drink it immediately.
+For children, it’s recommended to mix half a glass of juice with half a glass of water.
+It’s always convenient to have a juicer at home so that you can prepare it and drink it immediately.

 While pineapple is nutritious and beneficial, it does have some counter-indications:

-- Also, for people who suffer from gastroesophageal reflux, pineapple juice could make the symptoms worse.
+- For people who suffer from gastroesophageal reflux, pineapple juice could make the symptoms worse.

 Other fruits to fight constipation

 Kiwi is another delicious fruit full of fiber.
-It also contains an enzyme called actinidin that facilitates the work of the intestines and prevents the formation of gases.
+It also contains an enzyme called actinidain that helps the intestines get going and prevents the formation of gases.

-It is recommended to eat a fresh kiwi in the mornings on an empty stomach.
+You should eat fresh kiwi in the mornings on an empty stomach.
 You can also prepare a smoothie with other fruits if you don’t like the mildly acidic taste.